 Brake pads and rotors will eventually wear down with time and use.
 However, their specific lifespan depends on quite a few factors, such as quality of brake pads used, driving style, frequency with which you use your brakes, as well as the weight of your car/load.

-You generally shouldn’t have to change your brakes with such little use; however, any time your brakes emit noise, it is an indication that some sort of attention is needed.
-It may be something as simple as servicing the brake pads or brake shoes, in order to remove built-up brake dust.
+You generally shouldn’t have to service your brakes with such little use; however, any time your brakes emit noise, it is an indication that some sort of attention is needed.
+It may be something as simple as removing built-up brake dust from the brake pads or shoes.

 The shaking may be caused by a rotor issue.
-As for the pulling, this may indicate a problem with a variety of components, such as the brake hydraulics, steering or chassis, or may even be a mechanical issue.
-Your best bet is to bring your vehicle in for a check-up.
+The pulling may indicate a problem with a variety of components, such as the brake hydraulics, steering or chassis, or a mechanical issue.
+Your best bet is to bring the vehicle in for a check-up.
 Don’t risk putting yourself in danger, or causing any further damage.
-Our technicians will point you in the right direction.